 Many would accept the Church can deal with social problems, but deny the Church any prerogative in economic matters.
 Pius’s pronouncement puts that objection to rest by categorizing problems “economic” as distinct from problems “social” and affirming the Church’s “right and duty to deal authoritatively” with both.
 Again, economic matters fall under the moral law, and as such are part of the “deposit of truth entrusted to us by God”:

-Hence, the duties of the pontificate "demand that both social and economic questions be brought within our supreme jurisdiction."
-Now, many will note Pius's qualifier, "in so far as the refer to moral issues" and move from that to exempting almost the entire science of economics from the Church's jurisdiction.
-Now, it is true that economics has non-moral elements; it encompasses aspects of mathematics, logistics, demographics, and more.
-But these are not economics proper; these are rather the handmaids or tools of the economist.
+Hence, the duties of the pontificate “demand that both social and economic questions be brought within our supreme jurisdiction.”
+Many will note Pius’s qualifier, “in so far as the refer to moral issues” and move from that to exempting almost the entire science of economics from the Church’s jurisdiction.
+It is true that economics has non-moral elements: it encompasses aspects of mathematics, logistics, demographics, and more.
+But these are not economics proper; these are rather the tools of the economist.
 Economics proper (to use the classic textbook definition) is the study of how choices are made to allocate limited resources to satisfy unlimited needs.
-The Church does not get bogged down in the mathematics of economics, but it does insist that the substance of economics - the moral decisions made by men - conform to Gospel principles.
+The Church does not get bogged down in the mathematics of economics, but it does insist that the substance of economics—the moral decisions made by men—conform to Gospel principles.

 The Magisterium has made fairly sweeping pronouncements of what it considers to be subject to Gospel principles: wages, unions and union negotiations, the sort of work that can be demanded of the worker, who is fit to do what sorts of work, what constitutes a reasonable work week, time off, the ends and means of labor, relationship between capital and labor, what is a just profit, relationship between governments and capital, amount of proper government regulation, principles of taxation, agricultural economy, morality in the workplace, definitions of the living wage, obligations care for the poor, advantages and disadvantages of state welfare programs, savings, land ownership, and principles of mediation and arbitration by subsidiary bodies.
 All of these subjects are placed under the authority of the Church by Rerum Novarum and Quadragesimo Anno.
-The economist may throw up his hands and say, "That's practically the entire discipline of economics!"
-Exactly.
+The scope of the Church’s competence here is quite broad.